t04glovern/device_farm_demo/.blog/README.md

 # Flutter CI/CD with Codemagic, Sylph & AWS Device Farm

 A common problem with developing for mobile is the sheer variety of device options that have to be tested for when designing UI.
-Traditionally teams might have had a set of different mobile devices that could be used to verify a consistent expereience however without automation this QA process is easy to ignore.
+Traditionally teams might have had a set of different mobile devices that could be used to verify a consistent experience however without automation this QA process is easy to ignore.

 In this post we're going to look at a recent feature that [Codemagic](https://codemagic.io) has begun to offer that allows automated integration testing of mobile devices to be baked into CI/CD pipelines.
-The feature is built ontop of [Sylph](https://github.com/mmcc007/sylph) which is a Flutter specific toolchain for orchestrating [AWS Device Farm](https://aws.amazon.com/device-farm/).
+The feature is built on-top of [Sylph](https://github.com/mmcc007/sylph) which is a [Flutter](https://flutter.dev/) specific toolchain for orchestrating [AWS Device Farm](https://aws.amazon.com/device-farm/).

 ## Requirements